project-kardeshev/ao-wallet-kit/README.md

 ### `usePermissions`

 Permissions hook.
-Returns the permissions given to the app, known by Arweave Wallet Kit.
+Returns the permissions given to the app, known by AO Wallet Kit.

 #### Usage